People pause before saying yes to anything with consequence.

 The team did not ask for wisdom.
 It asked for permission.

 A client wanted an exception.
-The manager knew the customer, knew the margin, and knew the deadline.
-The only thing missing was the right to make the call.
-So the question came back to the owner, dressed as an update.
+The manager knew the customer, knew the margin, knew the promise, and knew the deadline.
+What they did not know was whether they were allowed to carry the consequence.

-These are the places where the pain usually becomes structural.
+These are the places where the pain usually becomes a real business problem.

-People can explain the work but cannot say what they are allowed to decide.
+People can explain the work but cannot say what they are allowed to approve, reject, or spend.

 Cost: the team learns to wait even when the answer is obvious.